We're live on Product Hunt right now! Come support our launch

 Spotify Wrapped is a very successful example of using data analytics and UGC to deliver an engaging customer experience that raises brand visibility.

-It’s simple: Giving your customers more ways to engage with your product and use it to solve their problems will boost customer satisfaction, raise your reputation, and drive sales.
+It’s simple: Giving your customers more ways to engage with your product and use it to solve their problems will boost customer satisfaction, raise your reputation, and drive new revenue streams.
 But that’s not all.

 “If the user is happy, they use more of the product.
 We’re always looking to make sure the user is happy because happy users recommend your product to other users.”—Shruti Bhat, Chief Product Officer & SVP Marketing at Rockset.